Playing guitar along to a drummer or a beat of some kind is probably one of the more important skills that many guitar players overlook.

 It’s also one of the skills that separate an experienced player from a less experienced player.

-The reason why playing along with either a click, metronome or more importantly, a drummer, is so important is because it teaches you how to keep time.
+The reason why playing along with either a click, metronome, or more importantly, a drummer, is so important is because it teaches you how to keep time.
+It’ll also help you record along to a backing track (my guide on this) or record a song.

 If you can’t keep time as a player, you’ll struggle to play with others, and you might even find that you have trouble recording songs properly because you can’t play at the same tempo consistently as well as you thought.